blackducksoftware/kb-http-client/kb-http-client/README.md

     - Find CVE vulnerability activities
     - Find BDSA vulnerability activities

+## Build

++ TestNG is used as the test library harness.
+    - Functional tests are conditionally ran if a JVM parameter of 'synopsys_kb_httpclient_license_key_path' is provided with the path to a present file that contains a single line with the KnowledgeBase license key credential.
++ Javadoc is linted and created.
++ Jacoco is used for code coverage.

 ## TODOs

 * Add SLF4J API to support debug logging.